Dry Food vs. Wet Food for Cats: What’s Best for Your Pet?

 It’s easy to get overwhelmed when you’re surveying the abundance of options in the cat food aisle of your local pet store.
-With a wide variety of brands, flavors and types of cat food, it’s hard to identify which food is the best for you cat.
-One questions cat owners often struggle with is whether they should be feeding their cat a diet of wet food or dry food.
+With a wide variety of brands, flavors, and types of cat food, it’s hard to identify which food is the best for your cat.
+One question cat owners often struggle with is whether they should be feeding their cat a diet of wet food or dry food.

 There isn’t a right or wrong answer when it comes to the wet food vs. dry food debate.
-The two types of cat food are different, and bring with them different things.
+The two types of cat food are different and bring with them different benefits.
 We’re going to explore these two food types to help you make an informed decision the next time you’re in the cat food aisle.

 Pros of Dry Cat Food